SimplyRETS/simplyretswp/readme.txt

 == Changelog ==

+= 1.7.0 =
+* FEATURE: Interactive map search!
+Includes a polygon/rectangle drawing tools on the map.
+Optional list view and search form.  *Note: Your feed must include latitude/longitude for this to work.*
+* FIX/UPDATE: Featured Listing and Random Listing Widgets now take *listingId's*, not *mlsId's*.
+This will break existing widgets, so please check them after upgrading.

 = 1.6.5 =
 * IMPROVEMENT: Better defaults for Bathrooms on list and details pages.
 * IMPROVEMENT: Don't show "SqFt" for "LotSize" on details pages.